tanveerdevops45/CloudNotes/Terraform.md

 #### AUTO TFVARS

-This is for example using a file called `dev.auto.tfvars` (is the next file that look after look in the terraform.tfvars)
+It is a file called `dev.auto.tfvars` (is the next file that is considered after terraform.tfvars)

 #### MULTIPLE VALUE FILES

-We can create a specified `*.tvars` file and load for example with `terraform plan`, this is very useful to settings variables for different environments.
+We can create a specified `*.tfvars` file and load for example with `terraform plan`, this is very useful to settings variables for different environments.

 ```
 terraform plan -var-file=prod.tfvars